Park Chung Hee: Domestic policy

 Park argued that Western-style liberal democracy was not suitable for South Korea due to its still-shaky economy.
 He believed that in the interest of stability, the country needed a "Korean-style democracy" with a strong, unchallenged presidency.
 Although he repeatedly promised to open up the regime and restore full democracy, fewer and fewer people believed him.

-In 1974, Park cracked down on the People's Revolutionary Party, a self-proclaimed leftist party and the first since Park seized power in 1961, using the National Security Law, resulted in the execution of eight people.
+In 1974, Park cracked down on the People's Revolutionary Party, a self-proclaimed leftist party and the first since Park seized power in 1961, with the National Security Law, that resulted in the execution of eight people.
+Park, a Buddhist, also feuded with leftist and progressive minjung Christian leaders, who became leading champions for human rights and democracy.
+In 1973, leftist Christian leaders openly defied Park by publishing the "Theological Declaration" which publicly condemned the "dehumanization and injustice" of the Park administration.
+Tensions deepened in the late 1970s over the Protestant-sponsored Urban Industrial Mission (UIM), an activist group that Park's government heavily suppressed for organizing and advocating for poorly paid factory workers.
+However, evangelical leaders such as American pastor Bill Bright supported Park's actions against the leftist Christian pastors.

-In 1975, in preparation for South Korea's bid to host the 1988 Olympic Games, he ordered the police to 'cleanse' the streets and expel beggars, vagrants and street vendors who gave the country a bad image abroad.
-Police officers, assisted by shop owners, rounded up panhandlers, small-time street merchants selling gum and trinkets, the disabled, lost or unattended children, and dissidents, including a college student who'd been holding anti-government leaflets.
-Thousands of people were victims of this social cleansing campaign, were sent thirty-six camps and subjected to forced labour, torture and repeated rape.
-By 1986, the number of inmates had jumped over five years from 8,600 to more than 16,000, according to government documents.
+In 1975, in preparation for South Korea's bid to host the 1988 Olympic Games, Park ordered the police to "cleanse" the streets and expel beggars, vagrants and street vendors who gave the country a bad image abroad.
+"Police officers, assisted by shop owners, rounded up panhandlers, small-time street merchants selling gum and trinkets, the disabled, lost or unattended children, and dissidents, including a college student who'd been holding anti-government leaflets."
+Thousands of people were arrested during this social cleansing campaign.
+Arrestees were distributed between 36 detention facilities, the largest of which was Brothers Home, and subjected to forced labor.
+Torture and rape was common in these facilities.
+"By 1986, the number of inmates had jumped over five years from 8,600 to more than 16,000, according to government documents...."
 Officially, 513 people died of exhaustion in these camps, but the number could be much higher.

 Park abolished the usage of hanja or Chinese characters and established hangul exclusivity for the Korean language in the 1960s and 1970s.
 After a Five-Year Hangul Exclusivity Plan was promulgated through legislative and executive means, from 1970, using hanja became illegal in all grades of public school and in the military.
-This led to less illiteracy in South Korea.
+This led to increased literacy in South Korea.